 Mark earned a Bachelor degree from the Indiana University Kelly School of Business, majoring in business analysis and marketing, and later earning a Doctor of Jurisprudence degree.

 In 2004, Mark married Johnna, a Massachusetts girl, yogi, and world class musician.
-They have a son, a daughter and a grandson.
+They have a son, a daughter and four grandchildren.

 Michael is part of the 1031 securities sales team at Net Lease Capital Advisors, focusing on broker dealer relations and new transaction securitization.